tytydraco/yessleep/out/My_husband_hasnt_been_the_same_since_the_car_accident.md

 My hand wrapped around the base of the nearby coat-stand, and I yanked.
 It toppled onto James’ head.
 He flew backwards, disappearing into the darkness, and I immediately leapt to my feet, shrieking as I felt something slip from my cheek — something that had been all-too-close to entering one of my nostrils.
 I opened the front door, and everything came flooding back to me.

 As I ran into the street, I was haunted by a memory of the seconds that preceded the car accident.
 James had swerved into the barrier of the bridge.
-Swerved to avoid not a person, nor an animal, but a mass of united creatures.
+Swerved to avoid not a person or an animal, but a mass of united creatures.

 A wriggling mass of worm-like [horrors](https://www.reddit.com/r/dominiceagle).